sgrieve/PoolTable/README.md

 * Identify balls by their color
 * Return the centroid of each ball
 * Plot the balls on a table layout
+* Refactor the table bed and ball ID code to remove overlap